Charles Tilly

 Charles Tilly (May 27, 1929 – April 29, 2008) was an American sociologist, political scientist, and historian who wrote on the relationship between politics and society.
 He was a professor of history, sociology, and social science at the University of Michigan from 1969 to 1984 before becoming the Joseph L. Buttenwieser Professor of Social Science at Columbia University.

 He has been described as "the founding father of 21st-century sociology" and "one of the world's preeminent sociologists and historians."
 He published widely across topics such as urban sociology, state formation, democracy, social movements, labor, and inequality.
 He was an influential proponent of large-scale historical social science research.
-The title of Tilly's 1984 book Big Structures, Large Processes, Huge Comparisons is characteristic of his particular approach to social science research.
+The title of Tilly's 1984 book, Big Structures, Large Processes, Huge Comparisons, is characteristic of his approach to social science research.

 Early life and education

 Tilly was born in Lombard, Illinois (near Chicago).
 His parents were Naneth and Otto Tilly, Welsh-German immigrants.
 He graduated from York Community High School in 1946.
 He graduated from Harvard University in 1950 with a Bachelor of Arts magna cum laude.
 He served in the U.S. Navy as a paymaster of an amphibious squadron during the Korean War.
 Tilly completed his Doctor of Philosophy in Sociology at Harvard in 1958.

 While at Harvard, he was a student in the Department of Social Relations during the "Harvard revolution" in social network analysis.

-Tilly was a teaching assistant to Pitirim Sorokin, who along with Talcott Parsons and George C. Homans was considered by many in the profession to be among the world's leading sociologists.
-But every time Sorokin heard Tilly's ideas he would say something like "Very interesting Mr. Tilly but I do think Plato said it better."
+Tilly was a teaching assistant to Pitirim Sorokin, who, along with Talcott Parsons and George C. Homans, was considered by many in the profession to be among the world's leading sociologists.
+Tilly later recalled Sorokin's characteristically gruff manner, often retorting to Tilly's ideas with "A very good idea, Mr. Tilly, but Plato said it better."

 Tilly eventually turned to Barrington Moore Jr. and George C. Homans to supervise his dissertation.
 But Tilly never failed to say that Sorokin was a great person (even though Tilly eschewed any great person theory of history).

 Academic career

-Charles Tilly taught at the University of Delaware (1956-1962), Harvard University (1963-1966), the University of Toronto (1965-1969), the University of Michigan (1969-1984), The New School (1984-1996), and Columbia University (1996-2008).
+Charles Tilly taught at the University of Delaware (1956–1962), Harvard University (1963–1966), the University of Toronto (1965–1969), the University of Michigan (1969–1984), The New School (1984–1996), and Columbia University (1996–2008).
 At Michigan, Tilly was professor of history 1969–1984, professor of sociology 1969–1981, and the Theodore M. Newcomb Professor of Social Science 1981–1984.
-At the New School from 1984 to 1996 he was Distinguished Professor of sociology and history 1984-1990 and University Distinguished Professor 1990-1996. in 1996, he was the Joseph L. Buttenwieser Professor of Social Science.
+At the New School from 1984 to 1996, he was Distinguished Professor of sociology and history, 1984–1990, and University Distinguished Professor, 1990–1996.
+In 1996, he was the Joseph L. Buttenwieser Professor of Social Science.

 Over the course of his career, Tilly wrote more than 600 articles and 51 books and monographs.
 His most highly cited books are: the edited volume The Formation of National States in Western Europe (1975), From Mobilization to Revolution (1978), Coercion, Capital, and European States, AD 990-1990 (1990), Durable Inequality (1998), and Dynamics of Contention (2001).